Protected Work

 The desktop search form has 40+ fields across loan, borrower, property, and product characteristics.
 Porting that to mobile was a non-starter.

-Search form with four collapsible categories
+Search form with four collapsible categories: Loan, Borrower, Property, and Product

 Loan Information section expanded showing form fields